 RV fires occur every day in the United States.
-The latest records indicate there are an estimated 6,300 RV fires annually.
+The latest records from the The National Fire Protection Association (NFPA) estimates that 20,000 RV fires occur annually.

 We don't always know the actual cause of some of these fires but most are preventable.
 Please, pay attention to the following RV safety tips.